Overview

 Diversity levels 1 and 2 do not necessarily correspond to lower/upper division courses.

-Students must complete at least one Domestic and one other Diversity course (Domestic or Global).
+Students must complete at least one Domestic and another Diversity course (Domestic or Global).